Numerical Propagation#

 In addition to the above mentioned propagators, Taylor adaptive integrators are offered in pykep wrapping some of the functionalities of Heyoka [BI21] python package.
 Their variational version is also offered (at order one) as to be able to produce stms and, where needed, other useful quantities.
 Higher order variational equations can also be obtained directly using the available dynamics and using Heyoka [BI21] syntax.

-Some ot the Taylor integrators are “zero hold” versions of a given dynamics, meaning that they consider a constant thrust vector in some frame and include the mass variation due to said thrust.
+Some of the Taylor integrators are “zero hold” versions of a given dynamics, meaning that they consider a constant thrust vector in some frame and include the mass variation due to said thrust.
+These are intended to be used to build “zero hold” trajectory legs and direct methods to optimally control the spacecarft.

 Some of the Taylor adaptive integrators are associated to OCPs (Optimal Control Problems) of relevance to interplanetary flight.
 In particular they are born when applying Pontryagin principle to dynamics of interests and result in two point boundary value problems (TPBVP).
 In these cases, a number of auxiliary functiond describing the control, the Hamiltonian, the switching function, etc., are also provided.